 When you look at a source (a chapter of a book, an journal article, a blog entry, etc.), ask yourself the following questions:

 Point of view/bias

 Another factor is the type of publication, Scholarly vs. Popular.
-Scholarly resources are written by experts for experts.
+Scholarly resources as discussed earlier, are written by experts in a field or discipline for other experts.
 These sources are peer reviewed, have extensive bibliographies, and often contain areas for further research.